Women Chemists Committee Overcoming Challenges Award

-> *This includes female-identified individuals and persons assigned female at birth (AFAB).
-For more information regarding the gender inclusive language used here, see these Gender Inclusive Language Tips and Tools.
+*This includes women (both cis and trans) and persons assigned female at birth (AFAB).
+For more information regarding the gender inclusive language used in this document, please visit the ACS Inclusivity Style Guide.

-> One award is offered annually.
+One award is offered annually.
 The awardee receives a monetary prize of $250 and up to $1,000 for travel expenses to attend the ACS Fall Meeting.
 The awardee is presented with a plaque and recognized at the WCC Luncheon at the fall meeting.

 Applicant must be an individual* undergraduate currently enrolled in a two-year chemistry-related program or pursuing a major or minor in a four-year chemistry program at a school that does not grant doctorates in chemistry.
 Applicant must have completed one semester of college-level chemistry.